brauni/mqtt-gateway/README.md

 # mqtt-gateway
 The mqtt-gateway is designed to run on a light weight single board computer like the Raspberry Pi Zero W.
-It creates mqtt-clients that are configured in a `config.json` file and subscribes on all clients to the wildcard topic `"#"` to receive all messages.
+It creates mqtt-clients that are configured in a `config.json` file and subscribes on all clients to relevant topics to receive datalogger commands and sensor data.
 The `config.json` should look like the following:
 ```
 {
+    "name":"NameOfGateway",
     "mqtt_clients":[
        {
           "name":"Client1",